ric2b/Vivaldi-browser/chromium/docs/testing/web_tests_in_content_shell.md

 out/Default/content_shell --run-web-tests http://localhost:8000/<test>
 ```

+It may be necessary specify [--enable-blink-features](https://source.chromium.org/search?q=%22--enable-blink-features%3D%22) explicitly for some tests.

 #### Running WPT Tests in Content Shell

 Similar to HTTP tests, many WPT (a.k.a. web-platform-tests under